-Investment returns will be paid to shareholders in the form of a dividend at the end of the investment term.
+Investment returns will be paid to shareholders at the end of the investment term.
 Our typical target investment term is 18-36 months from the date funds are raised to the date the project completes and all units are sold.
 These timeframes are of course informed estimates and should not be relied upon.

-Whilst all investors should seek independent tax advice, we have provided an overview of some personal and corporation tax implications for investors resident and domiciled in the UK.
+Whilst all investors should seek their own independent tax advice, we have provided an overview of some personal tax implications for investors resident and domiciled in the UK.
 This information is not advice, should not be relied upon and may be subject to change in future.

 Personal tax (income)

 Our SPV’s will make distributions to shareholders in the form of a dividend.
 We are not required to deduct tax on your behalf, but you may be liable to pay personal tax on receipt of dividends.
-We will provide you with an annual statement of earnings to allow you to determine your return from Homegrown investments in any tax year.
+We can provide an annual statement of earnings on request to allow you to determine your return from Homegrown investments in any tax year.